commitconfirmed/commitconfirmed.github.io/site/content/posts/tmux-p10k-for-neteng/index.md

 )
 ```

-- There are some additional steps depending on your disrto in the [zsh-autocomplete](https://github.com/marlonrichert/zsh-autocomplete) plugin to follow
+- There are some additional steps depending on your distribution in the [zsh-autocomplete](https://github.com/marlonrichert/zsh-autocomplete) plugin to follow
 - Restart zsh with `source ~/.zshrc`, this should now display the powerlevel10k configuration wizard which you can run through with your own personal preferences

 > If you do not like your powerlevel10k look, you can always run the configuration wizard again with `p10k configure`.